ljonesdesign/INLS161-2021-summer-1/docs/01-basics/weekend-1.md

 ---
 ## Review

-Work on getting your Basics tasks done and get your blog post done before class Monday morning.
-In this short week you learned about file naming conventions, linux, networking and how to set up vpn, sftp and download the VS Code Text editor.
+In this short week you learned about file naming conventions, linux, and how to set up vpn, sftp and set up a text editor.

-Work on getting your Basics tasks done and get your blog post done before class Monday morning.

 ## To do...

+Work on getting your Basics tasks done and get your Networking blog post done before class Monday morning.